commonkestrel/fateful/README.md

 # Fateful
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/commonkestrel/fateful/rust.yml)

-Fateful is a CLI tool foring with my homebrew CPU, F8ful.
+Fateful is a CLI tool for working with my homebrew CPU, F8ful.
 It contains an [emulator](#emulator) and an [assembler](#assembler), as well as a full [test suite](#tests).
 Fateful can be installed via [cargo](https://github.com/rust-lang/cargo):
 ```bash